This post is also available in: Español

 The remaining cacao masa could be used as a base for a hot Mexican champurrado recipe, a thick chocolate drink similar to a chocolate version of atole.

-After dissolving and sweetening the cacao masa mix, add the preparation to a medium saucepan and cook stovetop at medium heat for 5-7 minutes until the mix thickens.
+After dissolving and sweetening the cacao masa mix, add the preparation to a medium saucepan and cook on the stovetop at medium heat for 5-7 minutes until the mix thickens.
 Use a molinillo or wooden spoon and keep stirring until getting the desired thickness.

 Serve the hot champurrado in a clay jarrito and enjoy with Mexican pastries or churros.
 This is a great authentic Mexican recipe for making a warm hot chocolate drink with corn masa base for Dia de Los Muertos or on a cold winter night.